Cracks emerge in the restaurant recovery as Delta variant rages - Local News 8

 Restaurant reservations slumped last week in states struggling with the latest Covid-19 wave.

-Jefferies found that restaurant bookings on OpenTable fell last week to just 80% of 2019 levels in five high-risk states: Alabama, Idaho, Louisiana, Mississippi and Wyoming.
-That’s a reversal from early July when restaurant reservations were 10% above 2019 levels.
+Last week, Jefferies found, restaurant reservations on OpenTable fell 20% below the same point in 2019 in five high-risk Covid states: Alabama, Idaho, Louisiana, Miss and Wyoming.
+That’s a big reversal from early July when reservations in those states were 10% above 2019 levels.
 Florida — another state grappling with rising Covid-19 infections — also saw a drop in restaurant reservations.

 Aneta Markowska, chief economist at Jefferies, called the restaurant trend a “yellow flag” for the economic recovery.